TeachBooks/Manual/book/features/pull_request_build.md

 Click 'Details' to see the logs of the build process.

-Whenever the build is done, c
+Whenever the build is done, click 'Details' again to see the build book.
+Tip, click `d` or add `?readthedocs-diff=true` to the url to see the differences on the pages highlighted.
+Note that this difference functionality is not perfect as it might indicate elements which are not changed and it has issues with buttons, LaTeX and figures.